3430 Court House Drive

 The Howard County Transit Development Plan (TDP) is a short-term (typically a five-year period) plan to guide transit system development.
 The TDP provides a vision of the future public transportation system.

-County Executive Ball's Transportation Town Hall takes place annually in the fall.
-The Office of Transportation participates along with representatives from the Department of Public Works, the Howard County Police Department, the Regional Transportation Agency as well as various state agencies covering issues such as transportation safety, Complete Streets, transit and regional planning.
+The Office of Transportation participates in the County Executive's Transportation Town Halls along with representatives from the Department of Public Works, the Howard County Police Department, the Regional Transportation Agency as well as various state agencies covering issues such as transportation safety, Complete Streets, transit and regional planning.

 In addition to the Town Hall, feedback about the County's transportation system is always accepted.
 Comments and questions may be sent to different offices and agencies depending on the nature of the comment.